 MSF50222 - Diploma of Interior DesignNew Learners

 This Qualification is to be delivered via 18 months of structured training.
 The minimum hours for all learning to be completed is 1420 hours of structured training.

 To achieve the amount of training each learner is to complete 1420 hours of structured training, delivered online that includes:

-The timeframe for existing workers will be determined after assessment of any application for Recognition of Prior Learning.
+The timeframe for industry professionals will be determined after assessment of any application for Recognition of Prior Learning.

 Each course will be delivered to meet the specific requirements for each student or group of students.